 Delicious Rhubarb Recipes to Try

-Rhubarb is a great replacement for or addition to berries in healthy quick-breads or muffins (recipes pretty much interchangeable), and makes delicious rhubarb crisps and crumbles perfect for early summer potlucks (see rhubarb crisp recipe below).
+Rhubarb is a great replacement for or addition to berries in healthy quick-breads or muffins (recipes pretty much interchangeable), and makes delicious rhubarb crisps and crumbles perfect for early summer potlucks.
+Here’s my nearly fail-proof easy rhubarb crisp recipe.
+SO good!!

 If you have a sour tooth, rhubarb is very tasty diced fresh with just a light sprinkling of sugar.